Micro-Prism Lenses For Improved Athletic Performance

 Why Micro-Prism Lenses May Be the Answer

-At Vision Therapy Calgary, we use a variety of tests to look for any vision disorders.
+At The Sports Vision Center at Practice Name, we use a variety of tests to look for any vision disorders.
 These tests, which are part of a thorough neurovisual exam, can detect even the tiniest vertical and horizontal eye misalignments, something a regular eye exam usually misses.

 Once any misalignment is detected, specialized micro-prism lenses can be used to correct the misalignment and symptoms like headaches and double vision.
 They also enhance focusing, eye-tracking, peripheral awareness, depth perception and hand-eye-body coordination-all of which are essential visual skills required on a sports field.